API Reference

 ) -> dict[str, ndarray]

-Calculates solar irradiance using the Bird & Hulstrom model.
+Calculate solar irradiance using the Bird & Hulstrom model.

 The model estimates solar radiation through individual transmittance processes for Rayleigh scattering, ozone absorption, uniformly mixed gases, water vapor, and aerosol extinction.
 It also accounts for multiple reflections between the ground and the sky.